5 Essential Tips: How to Lose Body Fat and Reclaim Your Sanity

 Interestingly, it helps assists your fat burning efforts.

 Pump'd is a stimulant-free pre-workout that provides massive pumps through nitric oxide support.
-Order yours now.The institute of Medicine recommends that fat make up 20-35% of your total daily intake.
+Order yours now.The Institute of Medicine recommends that fat make up 20-35% of your total daily intake.
 But, the key is to source these fats from the right places.
 Sorry, but getting all of your fats from double-decker tacos isn't going to work.

 "Good" fats come from unrefined animal fat, fat from fish, eggs and fats from plants like avocados, nuts, olives and coconuts.
-These fat sources include a dense but healthy amounts of saturated, monounsaturated and omega-3 fatty acids.
+These fat sources include a dense but healthy amount of saturated, monounsaturated and omega-3 fatty acids.

 The MUFA's (monounsaturated fats) have shown some interesting effects through research.
 One study took a group of overweight men who followed two types of diets over four weeks to determine if whether substitution of saturated fat with monounsaturated fat affects bodyweight and composition.